 The implications are clear: if you live in a city, you need to be concerned about the air quality in your neighborhood and in your home.
-While making direct changes to the air quality outside can be difficult, there are real, effective changes you can make that will allow you to breathe cleaner, healthier air.
+While making direct changes to the air quality outside can be difficult when fighting sources like vehicle emissions and wildfire smoke, there are real, effective changes you can make that will allow you to breathe cleaner, healthier air inside.

 Common Sources of Air Pollution in Urban AreasFirst, it helps to understand the major air-pollution challenges faced by people living in cities.
 According to the European Commission, there are five major contributors to air pollution in cities.
 Yes, this information is based on a study from another continent, but it still provides a useful and informative guide for Americans living in urban areas.

 Vehicle Traffic Emissions: A Top Deterrent to Air Quality in Urban AreasThe European Commission found that traffic is the #1 contributor to particulate matter, creating 25% of the particulate matter in a typical European city.
 It’s possible that this number could be higher in some American cities, especially towns with lots of car traffic.